Byzantine Empire under the Heraclian dynasty: Background

 Ever since the fall of the Western Roman Empire, the Eastern Roman Empire continued to see Western Europe as rightfully Imperial territory.
 However, only Justinian I attempted to enforce this claim with military might.
 Temporary success in the West was achieved at the cost of Persian dominance in the East, where the Byzantines were forced to pay tribute to avert war.

 However, after Justinian's death, much of newly recovered Italy fell to the Lombards, and the Visigoths soon reduced the imperial holdings in Spain.
 At the same time, wars with the Persian Empire brought no conclusive victory.
 In 591 however, the long war was ended with a treaty favorable to Byzantium, which gained Armenia.
-Thus, after the death of Justinian's successor Tiberius II, Maurice sought to restore the prestige of the Empire.
+Thus, after the death of Tiberius II, Maurice sought to restore the prestige of the Empire.

 Even though the Empire had gained smaller successes over the Slavs and Avars in pitched battles across the Danube, both enthusiasm for the army and faith in the government had lessened considerably.
 Unrest had reared its head in Byzantine cities as social and religious differences manifested themselves into Blue and Green factions that fought each other in the streets.
 The final blow to the government was a decision to cut the pay of its army in response to financial strains.
 The combined effect of an army revolt led by a junior officer named Phocas and major uprisings by the Greens and Blues forced Maurice to abdicate.
-The Senate approved Phocas as the new Emperor and Maurice, the last emperor of the Justinian Dynasty, was murdered along with his four sons.
+The Senate approved Phocas as the new Emperor and Maurice, the last emperor of the Justinian dynasty, was murdered along with his four sons.